We use cookies to improve your experience and for marketing. View our Cookie Policy for more information.

 Connectivity underpins all treasury software.
 Without bank connectivity, treasury teams lack the necessary cash visibility.
 Without ERP connectivity, teams find themselves operating in an information silo that lacks the internal financial data needed to plan and forecast.

-For a long time, connectivity in a treasury context meant bank connectivity, which in turn meant bank file formats.
-Legacy TMS software is designed to connect to traditional banks through well-established channels such as host-to-host, of which a Secure File Transfer Protocol (SFTP) is one example, and Swift connections.
+Historically, bank connectivity was the primary focus of treasury software, relying on batch-based file transfers through well-established channels such as Secure File Transfer Protocol (SFTP) and Swift connections.
 These connectivity channels use batch-based processing, meaning that data is sent on a predefined schedule every 24 or 48 hours.

 Some TMS providers offer more prebuilt bank connections than others, and some have integrated more channels than others.
 Not all providers support regional channels like Europe’s EBICS, for example.
 Still, connectivity has not been as a major point of differentiation.